 Over the Underworld is book two in The Unbelievable FIB series, and it brings with it just as much excitement and adventure as book one.

 A little backstory: When I initially received Over the Underworld from Algonquin, I had never heard of The Unbelievable FIB series, so I went over to Goodreads to check it out, and there I discovered that this was actually book two in a series.
-So I did what any other person who refuses to read books out of order did and set out to my local library (aka placed an interlibrary loan request online and waited for it to be filled because my library is incredibly small and under-stocked) and picked up the first book, The Entirely True Story of the Unbelievable FIB (which I immensely enjoyed it), and was then ready for this ARC!
+So I did what any other person who refuses to read books out of order did and set out to my local library and picked up the first book, The Entirely True Story of the Unbelievable FIB (which I immensely enjoyed it), and was then ready for this ARC!
 I would definitely advise anyone looking into this series to read the first book, prior to reading this second one; I wouldn't say it's completely crucial, but it will definitely help you understand just about everything.

 I love middle grade books.
-I don't read them nearly as much as other books, which is a shame, but I still love them all the same.
 It never ceases to amaze me how well most are able to entertain both adults and children.
 Over the Underworld is one of those magical middle grade books that completely fits into that category, and I am excited to share it with the world.

 Over the Underworld picks up about a year after the first book takes place as Pru and ABE are about to begin seventh grade.
 Nothing exciting has happened in Middleton since the events of the previous year, and Pru is feeling both angry at Mister Fox for disappearing and bored with the lack of excitement.
 Although ABE also misses Mister Fox, he is more true to his nature and is mainly just excited for summer to end and school to start back up.
 Soon enough, however, Odin once again returns to Middleton and brings with him news that the events for Ragnarok - the end of the world - have begun, and thus the children are once again sent off a new adventure mission.